electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Staking Rewards

-ECA features a 50% annual stake reward rate.
+ECA featured a 50% annual stake reward rate as an introductory rate.
+In order to increase the stability and longevity of the Electra Project, the 50% annual stake reward rate will be decreased to 10% beginning in Q3 of 2018 and will halve annually from 10% to 5%, then finally 2.5%.
 There is no fixed reward per block.
 Each stake reward is proportional to the amount staked relative to the total ECA in circulation.

+Minimum stake age: 24 hours

+Maximum stake age: 30 days

 Additional information regarding the Proof of Stake reward structure for ECA can be found at:

 * https://electraproject.org/crypto-wallet-staking-guide-electra-project

 ## Optional Privacy

-Future developments within the Electra ecosystem will allow for the use of privacy gateways, including but not limited to the following.
+Future developments within the Electra ecosystem will allow for the use of privacy gateways, including but not limited to the following:

 * TOR